d-chambers/rg16/README.md

 * Fixed bug where rg16 would only read first few traces of some larger files.

 Vestion 0.0.4
-* Fixed bug that caused an offset of one trace see isue: #1
+* Fixed bug that caused an offset of one trace see issue #1